Optometry

 For questions whether your CPR/BLS certification is acceptable for clinical experiences, please contact the Clinic Manager, Heather Fusco, in the School of Optometry's Eye & Vision Center at heather.fusco@mcphs.edu.

-3. After your iCORI Request Form and government-issued photo ID have been submitted, you must place an order for your background check online at mycb.castlebranch.com, indicating package code MH82, with a fee payable by Visa or Master Card.
-Payment is due by October 1 of the first semester in the program and annually thereafter.
+After your iCORI Request Form and government-issued photo ID have been submitted, you must place an order for your background check online at mycb.castlebranch.com by October 1, indicating package code MH82, with a fee payable by Visa or Master Card.
 Failure to have a successful background check completed by the due date will affect the student’s eligibility to participate in their clinical rotations.

+The School of Optometry will sponsor the cost of student memberships for the American Academy of Optometry (AAO).
 Membership in the Academy gives you a foundation upon which to develop your research skills and professional goals.
-Student memberships are granted to full-time Doctor of Optometry candidates who are in good academic standing and is active for four years.
-Visit the AAO website for details about the benefits of student memberships.
+These memberships are optional and are granted to full-time Doctor of Optometry candidates who are in good academic standing.
+The membership is active for four years.
+Visit the AAO website for details about the benefits.